The Stones of Venice (book): Views on art and society

 As well as being an art historian, Ruskin was a social reformer.
 He set out to prove how Venetian architecture exemplified the principles he discussed in his earlier work, The Seven Lamps of Architecture.
 In the chapter "The Nature of Gothic" (from volume 2), Ruskin gives his views on how society should be organised.

 We want one man to be always thinking, and another to be always working, and we call one a gentleman, and the other an operative; whereas the workman ought often to be thinking, and the thinker often to be working, and both should be gentlemen, in the best sense.
 As it is, we make both ungentle, the one envying, the other despising, his brother; and the mass of society is made up of morbid thinkers and miserable workers.
 Now it is only by labour that thought can be made healthy, and only by thought that labour can be made happy, and the two cannot be separated with impunity.

 Research and publication

 Ruskin had visited Venice before, but he made two visits to Venice with his wife Effie specially to research the book.
 The first visit was in the winter of 1849-50.
 The first volume of The Stones of Venice appeared in 1851 and Ruskin spent another winter in Venice researching the next two volumes.
-His research methods included sketching and photography (by 1849 he had acquired his own camera so that he could take daguerreotypes).
+His research methods included sketching and photography.
+Ruskin was initially enthusiastic about photography and by 1849 he had acquired his own camera to take daguerreotypes, a type of photography which was relatively widespread in the 1840s and 1850s.

+Ruskin was highly skilled at sketching, but he appears to have got his valet to take the daguerreotypes.
+In 19th-century editions The Stones of Venice was mainly illustrated with engravings, presumably because of the limitations of printing technology at that time.
+However, in the 21st century it has been reprinted with original sketches.